Yuntech1/alx-higher_level_programming/README.md

 0x15-javascript-web_jquery

 Author :
+i

-Olayiwola Yunus Abayomi<yuntech1>
+Olayiwola Yunus Abayomi<Yuntech1>

-Acknowledgements 🙏
+Acknowledgement 🙏

 All work contained in this project was completed as part of the curriculum for ALX Africa SE.
 ALX Afica is an online full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
 For more information, visit this link.